-The Advisory Council consists of eleven members appointed by the Lieutenant-Governor for a three-year term.
+The Advisory Council consists of the President/CEO and 10 members appointed by the Lieutenant-Governor for a three-year term.
 Appointments reflect a regional representation of women with diverse backgrounds.
 Council members are selected through the Independent Appointments Commission, an independent body established by the Government of Newfoundland and Labrador to provide merit-based recommendations for Agencies, Boards, and Commissions.
 They are selected based on criteria such as demonstrated leadership in working to advance the status of women as well as the ability to work on women’s equality and equity-seeking issues from a community, regional, or provincial perspective.